Treating Headaches, Neck and Back Pain

 Falls, sports injuries, whiplash, even minor bumps, and twists may damage your spine’s tendons, ligaments, and discs.

-Headaches — Headaches are often triggered by tendonitis of the occipital tendons at the base of the skull, which hold the head erect.
+Headaches are often triggered by tendonitis of the occipital tendons at the base of the skull, which hold the head erect.
 When they fatigue, muscle spasms, headaches, and migraines may result.
 Our doctors use platelet rich plasma and/or prolotherapy injections to treat headaches and migraines.

 - Caffeine headaches

 - Cluster headaches